Professor of History

 Alvin Johnson/J.M.
 Kaplan Building

-I am a Professor of History in the Schools of Public Engagement at The New School and the Director of the Digital Humanities Initiative.
-In addition to my affiliation with the History Department, I teach in the Creative Publishing and Critical Journalism M.A. at The New School for Social Research and am Executive Editor of Public Seminar.
+I am a Professor of History in the Schools of Public Engagement at The New School for Social Research, and am the Executive Editor of Public Seminar.
 My main research and teaching areas are in United States history after 1970, political history, the histories of gender and sexuality, mass culture, media and Internet Studies.

 My interest in how media has shaped political culture began with my first book, War on Crime: Bandits, G-men, and the Politics of Mass Culture (Rutgers University Press, 1998.)
 War on Crime was the first book to show that the FBI’s militarization of popular culture in the 1930s helped to create the strong New Deal state in the public mind.
 Subsequently, the writing I did for an edited collection with historian Renee Romano, Doing Recent History: On Privacy, Copyright, Video Games, Institutional Review Boards, Activist Scholarship, and History That Talks Back (University of Georgia Press, 2012) brought many of the questions I had asked in War on Crime into my study of a more recent political past found in multimedia archives far more fragile and evanescent than those of the 1930s: television, digital environments, email and social media.
 My current research focus is on the methodologies that make digital archive useful; and on the history of putting Presidential campaigns on the Internet.